The Perfect Throw Together Pear Cobbler in your Cast Iron Skillet

 This pear cobbler is an easy, yummy dessert for guests or an after dinner treat.
 The soft baked pears and crisp topping is a perfect combo.

-I first shared this easy pear cobbler recipe over on Instagram, and it was a hit!
-The post received so many saves and re-shares that I knew it needed a permanent home here on the blog.
-So, here it is, the perfect fall dessert for any time of year, but especially during the fall when warm spices and fresh fruit make everything feel cozy.
+I first shared this pear cobbler over on Instagram, and it quickly became a favorite.
+So many of you saved and shared the post that I knew it deserved a permanent spot here on the blog.
+It’s the kind of dessert that feels right any time of year, but there’s something extra special about enjoying it in the fall.
+When the air turns crisp, the spices feel warmer, and fresh fruit makes the kitchen smell nostalgic.

 Why You Need a Cast Iron Skillet